WHAT YOU NEED TO KNOW:

 If your crops do not need to be harvested immediately, leave them in the field or on the trees.
 They should be able to be harvested once your area is declared safe again.

-- Farm products - If radioactive particles or material are present in large amounts, you may be advised not to use, eat or sell garden produce or animal products until samples are taken and analyzed.
+- Farm products - If radioactive particles or material are present in large amounts, you may be advised not to use, eat, or sell garden produce or animal products until samples are taken and analyzed.
 State of Michigan emergency workers will conduct the sample tests and analysis.
-Please follow their orders to protect the publics’ and your safety.
+Please follow their orders to protect the public and your safety.

 - Milk - Milk contaminated at low levels of iodine-131 may be converted to powdered milk or cheese.
 Then it will be stored until the iodine’s radioactivity diminishes to safe levels.
 It may also be used in animal feed.

-- Wildlife and plants - After a nuclear emergency, wild game such as deer, rabbit, squirrel, pheasant and partridge may eat food and water contaminated with radioactive particles.
+- Wildlife and plants - After a nuclear emergency, wild game such as deer, rabbit, squirrel, pheasant, and partridge may eat food and water contaminated with radioactive particles.
 State of Michigan emergency workers may advise you not to eat wild game until it has been sampled and assessed to be safe.
-Wild edible plants, such as native herbs, mushrooms, dandelion greens, spearmint, peppermint or wintergreen may have particles of contamination on their surfaces, too.
-Before eating, be sure to wash, brush, scrub or peel to minimize contamination.
+Wild edible plants, such as native herbs, mushrooms, dandelion greens, spearmint, peppermint, or wintergreen may also have particles of contamination on their surfaces.
+Before eating, be sure to wash, brush, scrub, or peel to minimize contamination.

 How soon will the radioactivity reach safe levels?